MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 1. Log in to the Teams client with your [Microsoft 365 development account](~/build-your-first-app/build-and-run.md#prerequisites).
 1. Select **Apps** and select **Manage your apps**.
 1. Select **Upload a custom app**.
-1. Select your app package .zip file to see the following screen:
+1. Select your app package .zip file, the following screen appears:

     :::image type="content" source="~/assets/images/build-your-first-app/add-teams-app.png" alt-text="Screenshot showing an example of a Teams app install dialog.":::